 In the 1980's, Irving built an arts center and a new central library and achieved a coveted AAA bond rating.
 The city still maintains an AAA rating from Standard and Poor’s and an Aaa rating from Moody’s Investor Services.
 By 1998, the city had 7,800 businesses and a population of more than 200,000.
 Valley Ranch, another master-planned community in far north Irving was beginning its build-out in the 1980’s and by the 2000’s was achieving a surge in residential construction.

 The turn of the century bought more growth and changes to Irving.
 The city celebrated its centennial in 2003.
-In 2012, the City of Irving was the first city in Texas and the second in the nation to earn the prestigious Malcolm Baldrige National Quality Award.
+After many years in the planning and construction phase, the Irving Convention Center opened its doors in early 2011 welcoming events such as ZestFest, ComicCon and the Las Colinas Bridal Show.
+It was the first phase of a three-step plan to establish Irving as a destination city with a convention center, entertainment district and headquarter hotel.
+The following year in 2012, the City of Irving was the first city in Texas and the second in the nation to earn the prestigious Malcolm Baldrige National Quality Award.

-By 2013, Irving’s population was close to 230,000 and still growing.
-With a workforce of 3.3 million people, Irving ranks as the third largest employment center in North Texas.
-Home to 8,500 local and multi-national companies, the city includes the global headquarters of five Fortune 1000 corporations and more than 45 Fortune 500 companies.
+By 2017, Irving’s population was over to 240,000 and still growing.
+With a workforce of over 3.3 million people, Irving ranks as the second largest employment center in North Texas.
+Home to 10,600 local and multi-national companies, the city includes the global headquarters of five Fortune 1000 corporations and 53 Fortune 500 companies.

-Even as Irving has grown economically, the city has paid special attention to the information and recreational needs of its residents and visitors.
-Venues such as the Texas Musicians Museum, the Jackie Townsell Bear Creek Heritage Center, the Ruth Paine House Museum, the Mustangs of Las Colinas Exhibit and the Heritage House offer tastes of history for every palette.
+Even as Irving has grown economically, the city pay special attention to the informational and recreational needs of its residents and visitors.
+Venues such as the The Pavilion at Toyota Music Factory, the Irving Archives and Museum, the Jackie Townsell Bear Creek Heritage Center, the Ruth Paine House Museum, the Mustangs of Las Colinas Exhibit and the Heritage House offer tastes of history for every palette.
 Numerous parks, golf courses and other green spaces encourage outside activities throughout the city.

 Irving is a vibrant modern city that has not forgotten its historical roots.
 City leaders continue to pursue strong economic growth while remaining committed to providing Irving’s residents and visitors a great place to live, visit, work and play.